-Spring 2018 Poster
+Spring 2019 Poster

-Check out Cruz Roja's Spring 2018 poster here.
+Check out Cruz Roja's Spring 2019 poster here.

 We encourage people from all kinds of majors like Business, Public Health, Design/Cognitive Science, etc, not just ones in the STEM field, to join us.
-We are looking for students who can help with researching potential competitors, reaching out to new clients, and applying for grants/competitions/conferences.
-For those interested in doing more technical work, we will be working with mobile and web technologies: Django, Python, Java, Android Studio.
+We are looking for students who can help with market/landscape research, reaching out to new partners, applying for grants/competitions/conferences, handling budgets and working on business models for the future direction of this project.

 Presently, the community in Tijuana, Mexico lacks the ability to make efficient use of their limited EMS (emergency medical services) resources.
 They have only 13 ambulances for almost 2 million people, boiling down to one ambulance for every 150,000 people.
 Additionally, their dispatching process still involves dated technology such as radios and satellites.
 As a result, the time it takes for an ambulance to attend to a patient and deliver them to a hospital often can go from 30 minutes up to over an hour.
 By providing a software interface to allow dispatchers to visualize ambulances in real time, communicate directly with ambulance drivers/hospital employees, and dispatch ambulances more effectively, we can help them optimize resource usage.
 Thus, we will introduce more reliable health-care services for the millions of citizens in Tijuana, Mexico.

 Our software consists of two main components.
 The first component involves a mobile application for tablets installed in all ambulances within Tijuana.
-The mobile application will be uesd by EMTs and ambulances drivers to track ambulance location, perform routing, and accept dispatching calls.
+The mobile application will be used by EMTs and ambulance drivers to track ambulance location, perform routing, and accept dispatching calls.
 The second component is a website dispatcher interface.
 With this tool, dispatchers can visualize the locations of all ambulances on a map, check their status, and dispatch them to areas of emergency.
 In addition, our software will help Cruz Roja determine the optimal placement of ambulances, compute most effective routes, and analyze the results of the dispatching process.

 The mobile end of the project is working with Android and Android Studio.
 So far, we have already implemented the primary features of the app like status updates, dispatching, and tracking.
 We do, however, need to work on bug-fixing, polishing, and other smaller but important updates.
-At the same time, we are also trying to come up with other ideas that could benefit the users of the app.
+At the same time, we are trying to come up with other ideas that could benefit the users of the app.

 Members working on the web app are providing updates to improve its overall usability.
 Specifically, we are trying to adjust the web app’s ambulance dispatching system so that it is more intuitive to use and has fewer bugs.
-At the same time, we are cleaning up the calls, ambulances, and hospital pages so important information is much easier to see.
+Furthermore, we are also cleaning up the calls, ambulances, and hospital pages so important information is much easier to see.

-Those on the server end aim to connect the all the other teams work into one server so that the application can run smoothly.
+Those working on the server aim to connect all the other teams work into one server so that the application can run smoothly.
 This includes receiving dispatch requests from the web app and delivering them to the appropriate mobile devices or ambulances as well as getting updates from the mobile app and sending them to the web app.

 Cruz Roja Tijuana aims to assist irrespective of race, economic status, or political creed of every human being whose life and health is at risk, providing efficient care in emergencies and disasters, and to promote the training of Tijuanans.

-- Leon Wu (Team Lead)
+- Kyle Sung (Team Lead)

 - Dr. Maurício de Oliveira